Is GPS Tracking of Employees Legal? What Crew Owners Should Know

 Limit it to work hours

 The strongest position is the narrowest one.
-If location is captured only when someone is clocking in for work, and never while they are off the clock, you avoid the part that makes people and regulators uneasy.
+If location is captured only when someone is clocking in for work, and never while they're off the clock, you avoid the part that makes people and regulators uneasy.
 Continuous background tracking that follows a phone around all day is a different animal, with different risks.
 Keeping location to the work event is both simpler and safer.

-State rules are not uniform
+State rules are not uniform.
+These are the regimes to know.

 How Clox handles location